 The 7-Step IT Vendor Selection Process

 To perfectly manage an IT vendor, an enterprise needs a set of principles and processes to increase the engagement’s profitability.
-However, planning to hire an IT vendor for the first time requires extensive planning.
+However, hiring an IT vendor for the first time requires extensive planning.

-Hiring an IT outsource partner is a big business decision that must be an informed one.
-Therefore, prior to reaching out to partners and interviewing the potential vendors, the business should make their part of the story clear by analyzing their requirements and needs thoroughly.
+Hiring an IT outsourcing partner is a big business decision that must be an informed one.
+Therefore, before reaching out to partners and interviewing potential vendors, the business should clarify its part of the story by thoroughly analyzing their requirements and needs.
 This is one of the essential steps in the IT vendor selection process.

 Organizations should list who might have an opinion that can influence their decision about the IT vendor selection process.
-Next, define in writing the technical, business, and functional requirements for which they are planning to hire a vendor.
+Next, define the technical, business, and functional requirements for which they plan to hire a vendor.
 Then, share these documents with the company stakeholders and decision-makers to seek their opinions.

 We recommend including the following points in the required documents:

-2. Make note of the tech stack the company has specific expertise with: Enterprises dealing with software projects may have a specific list of technologies that they are familiar with and would like to use to reach the desired solution.
-If they already have an in-house team working on the same software and then plan to outsource any specific panel, their team or developers may have some good suggestions related to the already integrated tech stack.
-List all of them in the document and let others share their opinions about the same.
+Enterprises dealing with software projects may have a separate list of technologies they are familiar with and would like to use to reach the desired solution.
+If they already have an in-house team working on the same software and plan to outsource any specific panel, their team or developers may have some good suggestions for the already integrated tech stack.
+List all of them in the document and let others share their opinions.

-3. Estimated deadlines: In the software development world, time is money.
-The IT vendor’s team will propose its own timelines related to the delivery, but companies must estimate when they need the initial delivery.
+In the software development world, time is money.
+The IT vendor’s team will propose timelines related to the delivery, but companies must estimate when they need the initial delivery.

-4. Other requirements: The company stakeholders may have additional opinions on whether they want to hire developers with certain affiliations when considering long-term relationships and post-release interactions.
-This includes logistical considerations such as technical support being available during hours that are complementary to the business’ hours of operation.
+The company stakeholders may differ on hiring developers with specific affiliations when considering long-term relationships and post-release interactions.
+This includes logistical considerations such as technical support being available during hours complementary to the business hours of operation.

-Once all the requirements are known and have approval from the company stakeholders, it is time to search for potential IT vendors.
+Once all the requirements are known and the company stakeholders are approved, it is time to search for potential IT vendors.